OK, it's summer. You're hot. It's time to frolic in the ocean.

 The Endless Pool was originally built to allow the swim current to run the width of the pool.
 Then it was redesigned so that the swim current worked only in the center.

 "Now the swim current could be going at top speed, and the swimmer can stand up, step sideways and be out of the swim current," says Mr. Plummer, adding that the change was also made so others could be in the pool with the swim current on and not be affected by it.

 According to Mr. Plummer, six to eight people can fit in the Endless Pool at one time, provided that some sit on the benches.
 Ms. Overton reports that she has had up to five people in her unit at one time.

 The installation of the unit is also much simpler than a full-size pool, according to Mr. Plummer.
 The Endless Pool can be located outdoors, or on any ground-floor or basement room in the house.
 It can also be put in-ground.
 It is sent to the buyers in a kit, which comes with a two-and-a-half-hour video explaining the installation procedure.
 The whole process should take two people two days to complete.

 "It's about 30 man-hours worth of work," says Mr. Plummer.

 Once assembled, the water in the pool needs to be changed every one to two years.
 The pool is equipped with a system that uses ionization to keep the water clean.
-Silver ions are used to kill bacteria and copper ions fight algae in the water.
+Mineral ions are used to kill bacteria and fight algae in the water.
 At the end of every day, a swimmer must also place 4 ounces of chlorine in the 2,500 gallons of water.
 It is estimated that on Long Island, the pool would be responsible for about $45 dollars in maintenance costs every month.